JacobWarner/codeu_project_2017/README.md

        you can use `localhost` here.
      + `<port>`: the port on which your server is listening.
 Must be the same port number you have specified when you launched `run_server.sh`.

+When you run the server, you will be asked if you want to connect to your own Cloud Database by MongoDB's Atlas.
+If you don't have an account, enter "n" and it will connect you to the default database.

 All running images write informational and exceptional events to log files.
 The default setting for log messages is "INFO".
 You may change this to get